getzola/zola/docs/content/documentation/content/syntax-highlighting.md

 - TOML -> ["toml", "tml", "Cargo.lock", "Gopkg.lock"]
 ```

-If you want to highlight a language not on that list, please open an issue or a pull request on the [Gutenberg repo](https://github.com/Keats/gutenberg).
+If you want to highlight a language not on that list, please open an issue or a pull request on the [Zola repo](https://github.com/getzola/zola).
 Alternatively, the `extra_syntaxes` config option can be used to add additional syntax files.

 If your site source is laid out as follows: